crocodile13/InactiMate_Advanced-Gnome-power-manager/README.md

 # PowerPolicyManager
 An interactive manager for inactivity and power-saving policies for Linux systems, allowing quick and easy configuration of sleep, hibernation, and power management behaviors.
 I designed it for Archlinux to simplify my life, but it should work with any gnome+systemd environment I think.
 AI (Claude 3.7 Sonnet and GPT4o) was a great help as you probably see from the code, it gets the job done...

+⚠️ For optimal functionality, ensure that no other power management tools are running that might interfere with these settings.

 ![Version](https://img.shields.io/badge/version-1.1-blue.svg)
 ![Platform](https://img.shields.io/badge/platform-Linux-green.svg)
 ![GNOME](https://img.shields.io/badge/GNOME-Compatible-orange.svg)